Monastery English Volunteering

 Volunteers on our Monastery Placements in Nepal are given the unique opportunity to stay on-site at a Nepalese Monastery or Nunnery and observe the daily life of the Buddhist Monks or Nuns.

-The first 3 nights are spent in Kathmandu enjoying the 3 day orientation before being transferred to the placement location.
+The first 3 nights are spent in a Volunteer House in Kathmandu enjoying the 3 day orientation before being transferred to the placement location.
+Lunch is provided during the orientation with breakfast and dinner readily available for little cost.

 Living conditions in Nepal are far from luxurious and will vary between Monasteries.
 The accommodation will have running water but hot water is uncommon as are heating and air-conditioning.
 Electricity will be available but is unreliable and may be turned off for a period each day.